verata-veritatis/discord-coingecko-price-bot/README.md

 # bayc-opensea-floor-price-bot

-No market_ID necessary for this bot.
+No `MARKET_ID` necessary for this bot.
 Discord bot token still required.
 I didn't figure out how to query collections and get to BAYC but was able to do it using an address which I know owns a BAYC.
 There's probably a smarter way to do it without specifying 'asset_owner' but I'm n00b shadowy super coder.
-Learning.
+I'm learning.

 BAYC bot shows the floor price, and for "watching" displays the 7-day average price.
 All other requirements for this bot match the Coingecko Price bot.

 god bless

+# crypto-punks-floor-price-bot

+WIP.
+Dependencies: `requests` & `BeautifulSoup`.
+Will wrap in discord bot code for deployment in your favorite discord.